Precious Metals

 Types of Counterfeit Gold

-It’s important to distinguish between the different types of counterfeit gold, as each type of counterfeit gold targets different types of investors or gold users.
-Generally speaking, counterfeit gold can be broken up into four different categories.
+It’s important to distinguish between different potential types of counterfeit gold, as each type of counterfeit gold targets different types of gold buyers or gold users.
+Let’s focus on looking at four types of potential counterfeit gold:

 • Counterfeit Good Delivery bars